jaapwalhout/data.table-tutorial-uros2018/README.md

  - Participants should bring their own laptops with a recent version of R (3.4+) and a recent version of data.table (1.11.4)

 ### Preperation instructions:
- - Download the zip-file of this repository ([download link](https://github.com/jaapwalhout/data.table-tutorial-uros2018/archive/master.zip))
+ - Download the zip-file of this repository ([download link](https://github.com/jaapwalhout/data.table-tutorial-uros2018/archive/master.zip));
- - unzip it in a folder on your laptop
+ - unzip it in a folder on your laptop;
- - Make a new Project (upper right corner of Rstudio), choose "Existing folder" and navigate to the folder in which the contents were unzipped.
+ - Make a new Project (upper right corner of Rstudio), choose "Existing folder" and select the folder in which the contents were unzipped;
- - Make sure you have the project open when we start with the tutorial
+ - Make sure you have the project open when we start with the tutorial.